 The National Care Experience Programme is running the survey.
 The Programme is a partnership between the Health Information and Quality Authority (HIQA), the Health Service Executive (HSE) and the Department of Health.
 HIQA, as lead partner, employs a third party data processor, Ipsos/Behaviour & Attitudes, to assist with the administration of the survey.

-Anyone aged 16 years and over, who has spent a minimum of 24 hours in a public hospital, was discharged in May 2024 and has an address in the Republic of Ireland will be asked to complete the survey.
+Anyone aged 16 years and over, who spent a minimum of 24 hours in a public hospital, was discharged in May 2024 and has an address in the Republic of Ireland was asked to complete the survey.

 Your contact details were provided by your hospital to enable us to send you the survey.
 They will be deleted as soon as the survey is complete.